About the Jacksonville Symphony

 Our mission is to enrich the human spirit through symphonic music.

-The Jacksonville Symphony is North Florida’s leading music nonprofit offering live performances at Jacoby Symphony Hall in the Jacksonville Center for the Performing Arts and other venues throughout the area.
-Led by President and CEO Steven Libman and Music Director Courtney Lewis, the Jacksonville Symphony reaches over 113,000 individuals through over 125 performances each season.
-In addition, the Symphony provides music instruction for youth and operates the Jacksonville Symphony Youth Orchestras.
-For more information about the Symphony, visit JaxSymphony.org.
+The Jacksonville Symphony is North Florida’s leading nonprofit performing arts organization offering live performances in Jacoby Symphony Hall at the Jacksonville Center for the Performing Arts and other venues throughout the area.
+Led by President and CEO Steven Libman and Music Director Courtney Lewis, the Jacksonville Symphony reaches over 165,000 individuals through over 95 performances each season.
+In addition, the Symphony provides musical instruction for youth and operates the Jacksonville Symphony Youth Orchestras.
+For more information about the Symphony, read on below.

-In its 74 seasons, the Jacksonville Symphony has brought exceptional, enthralling music to listeners in the community, across Florida and far beyond.
-Courtney Lewis, Music Director, takes his step on the conductor’s podium for his ninth season to lead some of the world’s finest musicians in performances that continue to reach new levels of artistic excellence.
+In its 75 seasons, the Jacksonville Symphony has brought exceptional, enthralling music to listeners in the community, across Florida and far beyond.
+Music Director Courtney Lewis takes his step on the conductor’s podium for his tenth season to lead some of the world’s finest musicians in performances that continue to reach new levels of artistic excellence.
 As one of Northeast Florida’s most revered cultural institutions, the Symphony is committed to bringing the legacy of classical, pops and other genres of music to life.

 Continuing with its core belief that music is for all, the Symphony kicks off the season with two community concerts that are free to the public, so everyone can experience the awe and joy of a live, symphonic performance.
 Ensembles also tour across the region to bring the joy of music to smaller venues.
 As a pioneer of Diversity, Equity and Inclusion initiatives, the Symphony further builds upon its robust, strategic plan for DEI growth, making symphonic music reflective of and accessible to the communities it serves.